 I receive frequent inquiries about our PhD program.
-Here’s my generic advice for those interested in it:
+Here’s my advice for those interested in it:

 - GRE score matters a lot.
 Don’t neglect that.
 Your scores need to be in the upper echelon.

 - Work experience can be helpful, but it will not typically make up for a non-stellar academic record.
-The kind of work experience that tends to matter is work that would have provided close interaction with good quantitative social science research, like being a program manager for a JPAL randomized control trial or something along those lines.
+The kind of work experience that tends to matter is work that would have provided close interaction with good quantitative social science research, like being a program manager for a JPAL randomized control trial, a long term or full time research assistant to a faculty member on a large scale quantitative study, or something like that.

 - It helps to know which faculty you like, and it is good if the faculty that you like have active research programs, which you can assess by seeing if they have been publishing in top journals/presses in recent years.